dotnet/docfx/docs/designs/xref.md

         {"conceptual":"<p>Link to <a href=\"a\">Title from yaml header a</a></p>\n"}
   ```
   > **_Notice_**: Only title will be considered as xref property for `uid` definition in `.md` files
-- Define multiple UID with same value internally with different versions and reference to this UID without versioning within the current repository
+- Define multiple UID with same value internally with different versions and reference to this UID without versioning within the current repository.
-    - If all versions for this UID are within the same product, take the one with highest versioning respecting the referencing file
+    - The use should not define UID of the same value with different `title` for conceeptual repository.
+Otherwise, a `xref-property-conflict` warning will be logged and the first UID order by the declaring file will be picked
         ```yaml
         # v1: 1.0, 2.0, 3.0
         # v2: 4.0, 5.0
         # v3: 3.0